littlebotgames/littlebotgames.github.io/_posts/2021-02-16-littlebotgames_actor_controller.markdown

 ### Actor

-In **Little1** the Actor is very basic, all it has is a reference to the Controller that it can read it's inputs from.
+The Actor is very basic, all it has is a reference to the Controller that it can read it's inputs from.
 It's as simple as that.

 The Actor MonoBehaviour lives on the Character GameObject.